sashank1079/sashank1079/README.md

 # Hi there, I'm Sashank 👋

 Welcome to my GitHub profile!
-I'm a passionate **Applied AI Developer** and lifelong computer enthusiast with over 16 years of experience in the field.
+I'm a passionate **Applied AI Developer** and lifelong computer enthusiast.
 From exploring the latest in artificial intelligence to building impactful projects, I'm always eager to learn and share my knowledge.

 ---